yiisoft/yii2/docs/guide/output-data-widgets.md

 that provides needed functionality (it can be generated for you by Gii).
 This class defines the validation rules for the search and provides a `search()` method that will return the data provider.

-To add the search capability for the `Post` model, we can create `PostSearch` like in the following example:
+To add the search capability for the `Post` model, we can create `PostSearch` like the following example:

 ```php
 <?php